Redocly/redocly-cli/docs/commands/push.md

 Apart from uploading your API definition file, the `push` command can automatically upload other files if they are detected or referenced in the API definition:

 - the [Redocly configuration file](/docs/cli/configuration/index.mdx) and any configuration files referenced in the `extends` list.
 - the `package.json` file (if it exists) from the folder where you're executing the `push` command.
-Redocly Workflows will use the `@redocly/cli` version specified in `package.json`.
+Redocly Workflows uses the `@redocly/cli` version specified in `package.json`.
 - the HTML template and the full contents of the folder specified as the `theme > openapi > htmlTemplate` parameter in the Redocly configuration file.

 :::attention

-If a plugin is referenced in the Redocly configuration file, the `push` command will recursively scan the folder containing the plugin and upload all `.js`, `.json`, `.mjs` and `.ts` files.
+If a plugin is referenced in the Redocly configuration file, the `push` command recursively scans the folder containing the plugin and upload all `.js`, `.json`, `.mjs` and `.ts` files.

-Make sure that each plugin has all the required files in its folder, otherwise they will not be uploaded.
+Make sure that each plugin has all the required files in its folder, otherwise they are not uploaded.

 :::

 By default, the `push` command only updates an existing API definition version.
-If an API with the provided name and version doesn't exist in your organization, it will not be created automatically.
+If an API with the provided name and version doesn't exist in your organization, it isn't created automatically.
 For details on how to create an API, check the [Upsert an API with push](#upsert-an-api-with-push) section.

 :::warning

 Only API definitions with a CI source can be updated with the `push` command.
-Attempting to update API definitions created from other sources will fail with an error.
+Attempting to update API definitions created from other sources fails with an error.

 :::